Balwyn

 Balwyn's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Balwyn.
-The prevalence of common health conditions across all age groups is very low.
-Approximately 69% of the total population (11,775 people) has private health cover, compared to 77.7% across Greater Melbourne and a national average of 55.3%.
+Prevalence of common health conditions across all age groups is very low.
+Private health cover rate is exceptionally high at approximately 69% of the total population (11,785 people), compared to 77.7% across Greater Melbourne and a national average of 55.3%.

-The most common medical conditions in the area are arthritis and asthma, impacting 6.8 and 6.1% of residents respectively.
+The most common medical conditions are arthritis and asthma, impacting 6.8 and 6.1% of residents respectively.
 74.6% of residents declare themselves completely clear of medical ailments, compared to 73.8% across Greater Melbourne.
-Balwyn has 24.0% of residents aged 65 and over (4,069 people), which is higher than the 19.4% in Greater Melbourne.
+Balwyn has 24.0% of residents aged 65 and over (4,073 people), higher than the 19.4% in Greater Melbourne.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health